 Juanita, a mother of three young children, had been working for over 15 years in a family manufacturing business.
 When the business closed, it gave her the impetus to re-evaluate what she wanted to do.

-‘I realised I didn’t enjoy managing staff and dealing with constant client deadlines.
+‘I realised that I didn’t enjoy managing staff and dealing with constant client deadlines.
 I wanted to do something different.
 I thought about re-qualifying as a midwife, but when I talked to people working in this area I quickly discovered that being a midwife was more about the mother’s journey and I wanted to look after babies.
 I completed a Certificate III in Children’s Services online and was fortunate to find a position in the baby room at the local childcare centre’.

 Juanita said it wasn’t necessarily easy leaving behind what she knew and moving into a totally different industry.
 ‘I took a pay cut, but now I feel good about what I do.
 My hours are flexible, which works well with balancing family commitments, and I definitely don’t miss the stress of dealing with deadlines and difficult clients’.